 In today’s economy, customers no longer settle for second-best service.
 In fact, although 80% of companies feel they excel at customer service, only 8% of customers agree.
 Yikes!
 That’s quite a gap.
 How can so many company leaders be so wrong about what type of service they’re providing?
-Here’s when engaging your customers become crucial!
+Here’s when engaging your customers becomes crucial!

 Engaging your customers the right way helps in building brand loyalty and nails customer retention.